Argyllshire 1871 is Completed!

 Maybe, to any of these, please contact Scotland Coordinator, Rena Mitchell.
 Thank you!

 Welcome to the the Scotland Free Census Project.
 This project’s aim is to provide a “free-to-view” online searchable database of the 19th century Scottish census returns.
 It is part of the larger UK Free Census Project (FreeCEN).

 For more information on the project and how to get involved, please read the project questions and answers.

-For information on a specific county, please select the relevant county home page in the table below or email the County Coordinator.
+For information on a specific county, please select the relevant county home page in the summary table below, or email the County Coordinator.

 Please keep in mind that most of our County Coordinators also work full time and have personal priorities.
 We try to answer immediately but that isn't always possible.
 Please give us a week or so to answer.
-If we don't answer in that time, please contact one of the Scotland Coordinators (see above) for assistance.
+If we don't answer in that time, please contact the Scotland Coordinator, Rena Mitchell, for assistance.

-We would like to extend our gratitude and appreciation to all the people who have made the Scotland Free Census Project a success.
+We would like to extend our gratitude and appreciation to all the people who have contributed to the Scotland Free Census Project.